thisismydesign/autowow/README.md

 * Updates projects (runs 'Update projects')
 * Shows latest and deprecated repos

+Prerequisites: in a directory that contains git repos, not in the repo itself

 #### Hi!

 Day starter routine for a new start